jsimplicio/jsimplicio.github.io/_posts/2018-10-22-making-a-home-and-re-designing-the-project-page.md

 ### Objectives
 * Provide a home for the dscout web app.
-* Re-design the old project page.
+* Bring the project page to the v4 API.

 ### Key Results
-* A home for a researcher's projects.
+* The dscout web app has a clear home in its structural design.
-* An improved and useful project page.
+* The project page is revitalized with core project information and components.

 ### The new home